1. Home

 Year One Curriculum

-The first year program is open to all with a desire, passion, and commitment to the work.
-Year one of the program consists of comprehensive classroom work concentrating on accessing emotions and impulses, use of self, active listening, exploration of the imagination and serving the text.
+The first-year program is open to all with a desire, passion, and commitment to the work.
+Year one of the program consists of comprehensive classroom work concentrating on accessing emotions and impulses, use of self, active listening, exploration of the imagination, and serving the text.
 You will study Acting Technique, Voice, Movement, Meisner Technique, Shakespeare, Beat Analysis for the Actor, Viewpoints, and Design Lab.
 The curriculum also includes Theory Into Practice and ongoing Performance Labs.

 Core Classes